Analyse your mistakes: An honest look at what I did wrong these 3 months

 I had been much better in Taiwan, but there was still plenty of room for improvement; in fact, enough to make me low on energy too often.
 I kind of had this idea that I'd just go to Taiwan and automatically eat healthier and sleep better from the start.
 Unfortunately, doing this and trying to take on the immense challenge of learning a new language simultaneously was a lot to juggle!

-Something that Scott Young brought up when I interviewed him about his fast progress in learning French, as part of the audio for LHG+SFD1, (which I’ll be updating in a couple of months with everything I’ve learned in the last 2 years – that will be a free update) which he himself was inspired by from the impressive and immense habits blog, Zenhabits (my guest post on that blog here), was of the importance of focusing on one major habit to change at a time, usually just one per month!
+Something that Scott Young brought up when I interviewed him about his fast progress in learning French, as part of the audio for LHG+SFD1, (which I'll be updating in a couple of months with everything I've learned in the last 2 years – that will be a free update) which he himself was inspired by from the impressive and immense habits blog, Zenhabits, was of the importance of focusing on one major habit to change at a time, usually just one per month!

 It's tempting to try to turn your entire life around ridiculously quickly, but this hardly ever sticks.
 I couldn't quite switch to my most ideal healthy way of living as quickly as I had wanted, but am on the way and will change particular habits gradually over the coming months so that I don't have to worry about them in time for my next project.

 More specifically, I would eat too much heavy and unhealthy foods, especially since western-style desserts are plentiful in Taiwan, and I'd “treat myself” to Italian food a couple of times a week, despite eating with chopsticks the rest of the time.
 Putting on weight wasn't as much of an issue as feeling groggy after eating too much, and this slowed me down for studying over the next hours, or focusing during a conversation.